bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 <!-- theme: info -->
 > #### Note
 > - You can obtain storefront channel IDs using the [Get all channels](/api-reference/store-management/channels/channels/listchannels) endpoint.
 > - To get or update settings for specific storefronts, specify the `channel_id` in the query.
-If no channel ID is specified in the query, the request defaults to the global settings for a store, whose `channel_id` is 0.
+If you do not specify a channel ID in the query, the request defaults to the global settings for a store whose `channel_id` is 0.
 > - If you query a storefront channel, the response returns global (not storefront) settings if the channel inherits global settings.
 The `channel_id` in the response will be that of the default global channel (`0`).
 > - Web analytic ID 5 is no longer in use.